2014 Board of Directors

 Bio: Kevin started mountain biking in 1993 in the Bay Area and within a few months was recruited to help with monthly trail work sessions at the local park.
 Out of that grew a love for giving back to the trails and the sport.
 Within a few years he was organizing trail work days, serving on the board of the local cycling club and promoting races.
 Having raced competitively for several years, he turned his efforts into putting on races and advocating for better mountain biking opportunities, spending many years serving in leadership positions for several cycling organizations in California and Nevada.
 When he’s not riding, building, or dreaming about trails, he works as a professional firefighter and has been involved in many aspects of the fire service and emergency management throughout his career.

 Board Member / Web guru

 Bio: Amy likes to ride her bikes, A LOT.
-Juggling life responsibilities, including teaching her 3 year old son to ride bikes and ski, means making the most of each minute of the day.
-Hailing from the east coast and moving from Connecticut over 10 years ago with her husband Ben she has a wide background of different riding types from downhill to road to xc.
+Juggling life responsibilities, including coaching her young son to ride bikes and ski, means making the most of each minute of the day.
+Hailing from the east coast and moving from Connecticut over a decade ago with her husband Ben she has a wide background of different riding types from downhill to road to xc.
 Amy is a web and tech savvy guru with years of work as a computer programmer and currently works as the GIS Manager at the Tahoe Regional Planning Agency – in short she loves maps and loves bikes.

 Bio: Nils’ connection to the Tahoe area started during childhood visits, and after living in various places within and outside the continental US, it was an easy decision to settle down in South Lake Tahoe in 2002.
 Backcountry skiing and mountain biking are two main interests that will keep him here.
 Volunteering for TAMBA has been a great way to express his appreciation for the great trail network we have here, and contribute to making it even better.